Teaching and Learning

 What support is offered during break and lunchtimes?

-Room 55 (Student Support Department) is a supervised base for students to access during social, unstructured times at school.
+A7 is a supervised base for students to access during social, unstructured times at school.
 There is also a pre-school and after school homework club offered every Monday to Thursday.
-The school library is open during social times, other than Friday break-times.
-Caroline Cherrington, Head of Year 7, holds a Year 7 Breakfast club before school during the Autumn term.
-There is a Friday Sports’ Club offered during lunch time.
+The school library is open during social times, other than Friday break times.
+There is a Friday Sports Club offered during lunch time.

 Risk Assessments are carried out prior to all school trips.
-When statemented and Educational Health Care Plan students are on school trips, we ensure that staff are aware of their needs and allocate Learning Support Assistants where needed.
+When Educational Health Care Plan students are on school trips we ensure that staff are aware of their needs and allocate Teaching Assistants where needed.

-All PE equipment and teaching areas are Risk Assessed and checked for maintenance at various points throughout the year.
+All PE equipment and teaching areas are Risk Assessed periodically and checked for maintenance annually.

 What are the school arrangements for undertaking risk assessments?